iamdustan/smoothscroll/README.md

 Successfully tested in:

 - Safari 6+
-- iOS Safari 6+
-- Chrome (last version)
+- _natively supported in Chrome_
 - _natively supported in Firefox_
 - Internet Explorer 9+
-- Microsoft Edge
+- Microsoft Edge 12+
 - Opera Next

 If you have tested this and worked as expected in a different browser let us know so we can add it to the list, if not [open an issue](https://github.com/iamdustan/smoothscroll/issues) providing browser, browser version and a good description about it.

 ## Standards documentation